-At the halfway point of the three-year Strategic Plan, this "Progress Report" is meant to provide an assessment of our division's progress in reaching these aggressive, yet attainable goals.
-It will show that since the Plan was implemented 18 months ago, we have completed some of the goals and others are in various stages of progress, to be energetically pursued during the final year-and-a-half of the Plan.
+As we continue to work through the three-year Strategic Plan, this "Progress Report" is meant to provide an assessment of our division's progress in reaching these aggressive, yet attainable goals.
+It will show that since the Plan was implemented two years ago, we have completed some of the goals and others are in various stages of progress, to be energetically pursued during the final year of the Plan.